onogrindzmanoa/onogrindzmanoa.github.io/index.md

 This milestone started on November 6, 2018 and will end on November 15, 2018.

-The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system.
+The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system along with a functional landing page with a user login option.

 Additional milestones will be added as the project progresses.